tatatananana/loopback-connector-nodes-for-Node-RED/CONTRIBUTION.md

 # Contributing

-Thank you for your interest in NODE-RED-loopback-Connecter, an open source project administered by EdgeVerve.
+Thank you for your interest in Loopback-connector-nodes-for-Node-RED, an open source project administered by EdgeVerve.

 ## Raising issues